KenstonPTO/bylaws/README.md

 ## MEETINGS
 Regular Meetings of each Building PTO and PTO Council will be held during the school year according to the below schedule, which may be altered on an exception basis as needed:
 1. PTO Council – First Friday of every month, 9:00 a.m.
-2. Timmons – Second Wednesday of every month, 9:30 a.m.
+2. Timmons Elementary School – Second Wednesday of every month, 9:30 a.m.
-3. Kenston Intermediate – Third Wednesday of every month, 9:30 a.m.
 4. Kenston Middle School – Second Thursday of every month, 9:30 a.m.
-5. Kenston High School – Second Wednesday of every month, 12:45 p.m.
+5. Kenston High School – Second Wednesday of every month, 9:45 a.m.
 6. The dates and times of these meetings are to be set by the Building or PTO Council President prior to the start of the school year.
-7. All meeting procedures shall be governed by these by-laws, with Roberts Rules of Order.
+7. All meeting procedures shall be governed by these by-laws, using Robert's Rules of Order.
+8. The meeting agenda must be distributed at least two days prior to the meeting and is to include the text of all funding requests and a description of each item up for vote.
-8. Building PTO Meetings shall be open to all Kenston parents/guardians, and staff for that building.
-PTO Council Meetings are open only to the PTO Council members and District staff, building administrators.
-The PTO Council President may extend invitations to other attendees on an as needed basis.
+9. Building PTO Meetings shall be open to all Kenston parents/guardians, and staff for that building.
+The Building PTO President may extend invitations to other attendees on an as-needed basis.
+10. PTO Council Meetings are open only to the PTO Council members and District staff, building administrators.
+The PTO Council President may extend invitations to other attendees on an as-needed basis.
-9. The Council or Building President may call a special meeting of the Executive Committee or of the Board, providing advance notice to all its members.
+11. The Council or Building President may call a special meeting of the Executive Committee or of the Board, providing advance notice to all its members.

 ## VOTING
-10. A vote shall be called, according to Robert’s Rules, for any transaction of business including but not limited to, budget approval, funding requests, budget amendments, officer elections, amendments to by-laws, calendar approval, elimination or addition of events, elimination or addition of board positions, changes to board member duties.
+1. A vote shall be called, according to Robert’s Rules, for any transaction of business including but not limited to, budget approval, funding requests, budget amendments, officer elections, amendments to by-laws, calendar approval, elimination or addition of events, elimination or addition of board positions, changes to board member duties.
+Votes should be discussed with the executive board prior to submitting to a vote of the Board members.
+The Executive Committee should be in agreement whether something needs to be presented to Board members.
-11. Voting members of PTO Council shall include the Executive Committee (with exception of the president), members-at-large, E-Comm chair, Care Blue chair and all Building Presidents.
-If a building has a Co/Vice-President, the building shall have only one vote.
-In the absence of a Building President, the Co/Vice-President may vote.
+2. Voting members of PTO Council shall include the Executive Committee (with exception of the president), the Committee Chairs, and all Building Presidents.
+If a building has a Vice-President in attendance, the building shall have only one vote.
+In the absence of a Building President, the Vice-President may vote.
-12. Voting members of Building PTO Boards shall include the Executive Committee and all board members, with the exception of the President.
+3. Voting members of Building PTO Boards shall include the Executive Committee and all General Board members, with the exception of the President.
 Members holding multiple board positions shall be limited to one vote.
-13. A vote will generally be taken with a show of hands, tabulated by the President but may be done by written ballot for officer elections or other special circumstances.
+4. A vote will generally be taken with a show of hands, tabulated by the President but may be done by written ballot for officer elections or other special circumstances.
-14. In the event of a tie vote, the President may vote in order to eliminate the tie.
+5. In the event of a tie vote, the President may vote in order to eliminate the tie.
-15. The majority of the board shall constitute a quorum for the transaction of business with a majority vote of those in attendance necessary to approve a motion.
+6. The majority of the board shall constitute a quorum for the transaction of business with a majority vote of those in attendance necessary to approve a motion.
 Majority shall be calculated based on number of individuals serving on the published board roster, regardless of how many board positions an individual holds.
  a)	In a case where a quorum is not met at a regularly scheduled meeting, a motion may be put to vote if the financial impact is less than $250.
 A majority vote of the voters in attendance is required for passage.
  b) In a case when a quorum is not met at a meeting, a motion may be discussed among those in attendance and subsequently voted on electronically, in a format which allows public view of votes and comments.
 All voting board members will be asked to participate in the electronic vote, thereby requiring a majority of the voting board for passage of the motion.
-16. When possible, motions to vote should be announced prior to the meeting.
+7. When possible, motions to vote should be announced prior to the meeting.
-17. In the event of an emergency motion where the timing is such that resolution is needed prior to the next meeting, an electronic vote may be called at the discretion of the President.
+8. In the event of an emergency motion where the timing is such that resolution is needed prior to the next meeting, an electronic vote may be called at the discretion of the President.
 A majority vote of the board will be required.
-18. The results of all voting shall be final and adhered to by all Board members until another vote is called.
+9. The results of all voting shall be final and adhered to by all Board members until another vote is called.
 The results of all votes shall be published in the minutes.

-## AFFILIATES:
+## AFFILIATES
 1. It shall be the policy of the PTO to aid and/or sponsor non-partisan organizations within the community whose purpose is to assist in the development and training of children in the community, with President and Council approval.
 2. The PTO Council and Building PTOs shall neither verbally nor financially aid or sponsor any political issues or candidates.
 3. The name of the organization or the names of any members in their official capacities shall not be used in any connection with a commercial concern or with any partisan interest or for any purpose not appropriately related to promotion of the Mission Statement of the organization.

+## OFFICE REMOVAL
+1. Any elected officer may be removed from office by a three-quarter affirmative vote of the Board conducted by secret ballot.
+Ballots can not be counted by the officer up for removal.
+2. A motion to remove a specific officer may be raised no more than once per meeting.
+3. Members of a Building PTO Board can not move to recall an officer outside of that specific Building.
+4. PTO Council may remove officers from any Building PTO Board.

 ## AMENDMENTS
 Concerns regarding amendments to these by-laws shall be brought to the attention of the PTO Council Executive Committee who will review said concerns and place the issue on the agenda of the next scheduled PTO Council meeting.
 1. Amendments to these by-laws shall be approved by a majority vote of PTO Council based on the voting policy in these by-laws.
 2. Individual Building PTO Boards may recommend changes to PTO Council, but may not amend these by-laws.
 3. Building PTO’s may request amendments to building-specific segments of these by-laws, such as board positions or meeting times.
 Prior to requesting the amendment to PTO Council for approval, the amendment should pass a vote of the Building PTO.

-# APPENDIX

-## APPENDIX A – KENSTON HIGH SCHOOL PTO BOARD

-Beautification Chair,
-Bomber Bash Chair,
-Care Blue Chair,
-Celebrate Blue Chair,
-Directory Chair,
-E-Communications Chair,
-Hospitality Chair,
-Senior Breakfast Chair,
-Staff Appreciation Chair,
-Volunteer Coordinator Chair,
-Website Chair,
-After Prom Chair,
-Silver Bells Chair

-## APPENDIX B – KENSTON MIDDLE SCHOOL PTO BOARD

-Beautification Chair,
-Bomber Hangar Chair,
-Book Fair Chair,
-Care Blue Chair,
-Dance Concessions Chair,
-Fundraising Chair,
-Hospitality Chair,
-Skate Night Chair,
-Staff Appreciation Chair,
-Volunteers/Membership Chair,
-Website/E-Communications Chair,
-8th Grade Party Chair

-## APPENDIX C – KENSTON INTERMEDIATE SCHOOL PTO BOARD

-Head Room Parents,
-Membership & Volunteers Chair,
-Runathon Chair,
-Beautification Chair,
-Staff Appreciation Chair,
-E-Comm/Website Chair,
-Points Program Chair,
-Invention Convention Chair,
-Service Project Chair,
-Care Blue Chair,
-Health and Wellness Chair,
-Lost & Found Chair,
-Library Volunteers Chair,
-Book Fair Chair,
-Playground Chair,
-Bomber Hangar Chair,
-Breakfast & Books Chair,
-Calendar Chair,
-Family Events Chair,
-Monster Mash Bash Chair,
-End of Year Party Chair,
-Donation Chair

-## APPENDIX D – TIMMONS ELEMENTARY SCHOOL PTO BOARD

-Beautification Chair,
-Book Fair Chair,
-Breakfast and Books Chair,
-Care Blue Chair,
-E-Comm/Website Chair,
-Family Events Chair,
-Hospitality Chair,
-Fundraising Chair,
-One School One Book Chair,
-Points Program Chair,
-Grade Reps,
-Library Volunteers Chair,
-Lost and Found Chair,
-Membership/Volunteers Chair,
-Playground Chair,
-Play Blue Chair,
-Service Project Chair,
-Silver Bells Cookie Sale Chair,
-Staff Appreciation Chair